yymao/phys7730/README.md

 title: "PHYS/ASTR 7730 | Yao-Yuan Mao"
 ---

-## PHYS/ASTR 7730: Statistical and Computational Methods in Physics & Astronomy
+## PHYS/ASTR 7730: Statistical and Computational Methods in Physics and Astronomy

 ### Spring 2024 Draft Syllabus

-> 💡 <span style="color: #5eb95e;">**The course description and prerequisites listed below are up-to-date and supersede the version on the U's course catalog.**</span>
+💡 <span style="color: #4e964e;">**The course description and prerequisites listed below are up-to-date and supersede the version on the U's course catalog.**</span>

 #### Course Information
 - Instructor: [Yao-Yuan Mao](https://yymao.github.io/), University of Utah.